ujjwalcopper/abc/README.md

 ## 31ST OCTOBER

-This is the last day of october and it's monday
+Yesterday was the last day of october and it was monday and the first day of week